eWaterCycle/infra/README.md

 For eWatercycle application following specialization was done

 * Set `research-cloud-plugin.yml` file in [this repo](https://github.com/eWaterCycle/infra) as plugin script source
-* Set a fixed plugin parameter for dcache read-only token
+* Set a fixed plugin parameter called `dcache_ro_token` for dcache read-only token
-* Set a fixed plugin parameter for launchers jupyter hub token
+* TODO add cache dir
 * Set application paremeter `co_roles_enabled` to False TODO use a group members in SRAM (https://github.com/SURFscz/SBS#api or https://wiki.surfnet.nl/display/SRAM/Connect+a+service+to+LDAP) to define who can do sudo and who can admin JupyterHub
 * Set application offer flavours to Ubuntu 20.04 operating system